Last updated Jul. 12, 2023 by Favour Chinaza

 You can sell physical and digital products, subscriptions, and services on Squarespace.
 Wix allows for the sales of subscriptions and services through the use of third-party apps.

-Nevertheless, both Wix and Squarespace offer the primary features you need to run an online store.
+Nevertheless, both Wix and Squarespace are among the best SEO tools and offer the primary features you need to run an online store.

-The higher you rank on Google search result pages means the more traffic your site gets which of course is good for business.
+The higher you rank on Google search result pages, the more traffic your site gets, which is good for business.

 But ranking high demands that you fix in the appropriate keywords, Meta titles, and more.

 Wix and Squarespace both have built-in SEO support capable of boosting your ranking.
-However, Wix’s SEO is beginner-friendly and so it helps you rank high even if you have no knowledge about SEO.
+However, Wix’s SEO is beginner-friendly, so it helps you rank high even if you have no knowledge about SEO.

 But features common to only Wix include SEO-specific apps, SEO prompts, and personalized SEO suggestions.

-And so in this regard, Wix’s SEO is slightly better than Squarespace.
+And so, in this regard, Wix’s SEO is slightly better than Squarespace’s.

 However, the SEO features of WordPress are more advanced than Wix and Squarespace.